 Subjective cognitive concerns in breast cancer patients

-Twenty-seven studies of subjective cognitive impairment in patients with breast cancer published between 1960 and April 2009 were identified by one group of researchers.
+One group of researchers identified 27 studies of subjective cognitive impairment in patients with breast cancer that were published between 1960 and April 2009.
 Only eight studies were high quality.
 The percentage of patients reporting subjective concerns ranged from 21% to 90%.
 There was no correlation between subjective concerns and objective findings, and no conclusive information about timing and the contribution of disease versus treatment received.

 Subjective concerns were related to health status, fatigue, and psychological distress.
 The authors pointed out that those subjective concerns may be a marker of anxiety or depression rather than objective cognitive impairment.

 In another study of 212 mostly female breast cancer survivors, fatigue and stress were more important than demographic and medical characteristics in self-reported cognitive impairment, whereas other characteristics such as age, smoking history, and number of chemotherapy cycles were more important in objective cognitive impairment in the linear regression models.
 This finding emphasizes the need to address psychological problems in cancer survivors reporting cognitive impairment.

 Relationship between subjective concerns and objective findings

 A comprehensive screen for studies comparing rates of subjective cognitive concerns and objective cognitive impairment published between 1980 and 2012 yielded 24 studies.
 Only 8 of the 24 studies demonstrated a significant correlation, and 6 of these involved patients with breast cancer.
 The authors pointed out that the lack of correlation may be due to methodological differences (e.g., different assessment methods, different definitions of significant impairment) or the possibility that subjective concerns are a sign of psychological distress.